webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

    A Merged Inventory may have contributors from the same or different networks within the same Cloud, different Clouds, or from statically declared manifests.

-Server
-^^^^^^

-A Server directly represents a server from a Cloud provider, or one from a the statically defined manifest.

-With the exception of :doc:`static-manifests`, servers are not declared, rather they are populated into Inventories from by your Network configuration (see: :doc:`network-configuration-attributes`).

 GKE Cluster
 ^^^^^^^^^^^